How to learn a language by yourself

 A search online for [your language] self-study textbook [+your level] will bring up some good ideas.

 Remember, you need a book designed specifically for self-study.
 Just any old textbook won’t do.
 Often they are designed as a book to accompany a taught course or just a workbook.
 These can often be quite dry to go through alone.
 The key here is to maintain your motivation.

 Use flashcards to skyrocket your vocabulary (Recommended for all levels)

 A fantastic tip that comes up again and again when we give advice on language learning is using flashcards to learn and memorise vocabulary.
 It can be one of the fastest ways to learn a language.

 There is an app called Anki which does this on your favourite electronic device, but we recommend using actual physical cards.

 A search online for how to use flashcards for learning vocabulary is a must here.
 We’re not going to go into the steps here but suffice it to say this is probably the number 1 most recommended tip for learning a language that we have come across in over a decade of speaking to language experts and giving out language learning advice.

 So to conclude then, although we don’t recommend embarking on your language learning journey alone, we understand that you’ve got to start somewhere and it’s often just not possible/feasible to get outside help in the moment.
-If you’re taking the step to learn German alone you need to use all the above tips and strategies as well as anything else you can think of to keep your motivation up.
+If you’re taking the step to learn a language alone you need to use all the above tips and strategies as well as anything else you can think of to keep your motivation up.

 It really all boils down to your personal motivation at the end of the day.